earthly/website/blog/_posts/2023-04-07-pants-build.md

 And so it's not like, oh, this is just a little bit of a gap here and it's very obvious what the architecture is that will solve this and so someone should just build that and then we'll be done.

-No, this is a big wide open field where Pants and Earthly and others are still pathfinding in this space and there's room for a hell of a lot of innovation.
+No, this is a big wide open field where Pants and Earthly and others are still path-finding in this space and there's room for a hell of a lot of innovation.
 {% include quotes/end.html %}

 That was the interview.
 Thank you so much Benjy Weinberger.